|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 2: Drive to Bukit Lawang

-Morning city tour visiting Sultan Deli Palace, Great Mosque, Chinese Temple and Kesawan Area the old center of Medan city.
-Depart for the 97 km drive to Bukit Lawang in the afternoon, an orangutan rehabilitation reserve.
+Our morning city tour includes Sultan Deli Palace, the Great Mosque, Chinese Temple and Kesawan Area, the old center of Medan city.
+In the afternoon we leave Medan and depart for the 97 km drive to Bukit Lawang, an orangutan rehabilitation reserve.
 On the way, watch the transformation from urban life to the jungle.
-Visit rubber and oil-palm plantations before a relaxing evening in Bukit Lawang.
-Overnight in Bukit Lawang.
+Visit rubber and oil-palm plantations before arriving at our hotel for a relaxing evening in Bukit Lawang.

-Day 3: Bukit Lawang - Orangutan Rehabilitation Reserve
+Day 3: Orangutan Rehabilitation Reserve

-Day 4: Brastagi - Batak Village
+Day 4: Jungle Hike, to Brastagi

 Day 5: Lake Toba - Samosir Island

-Day 6: Lake Toba
+Day 6: Lake Toba Boat Excursion

 Day 8: Minangkabau Highlands - Padang Sidenpuan